howinator/dotfiles/README.md

 # Basic nav
 - ^R will open recent commands in fzf
 - cd ^p will cycle through
+- ^P or ^N will cycle through previous commands of the same type

 # fzf
 - cd <TAB> will open fzf